Secular Franciscan Order

 Although Secular Franciscans make a public profession and are consecrated, they are not bound by public vows as are religious living in community.
-The Third Order Regular (TOR), which grew out of the Third Order Secular, do make religious vows and live in community.
+The Third Order Regular, which grew out of the Third Order Secular, do make religious vows and live in community.

-Because the Order belongs to the spiritual family of the Franciscans, the Holy See has entrusted its pastoral care and spiritual assistance to the Franciscan First Order (Order of Friars Minor, Order of Friars Minor Capuchin, and Order of Friars Minor Conventual) and Franciscan Third Order Regular (TOR), which belong to the same spiritual family.
+Because the Order belongs to the spiritual family of the Franciscans, the Holy See has entrusted its pastoral care and spiritual assistance to the Franciscan First Order (Order of Friars Minor, Order of Friars Minor Capuchin, and Order of Friars Minor Conventual) and Third Order Regular, which belong to the same spiritual family.